scipy-conference/scipy_proceedings/papers/donath/donath-pylira.rst

 Simple Point Source
 +++++++++++++++++++
-*Pylira* was designed to offer a simple Python class based user interface, which allows for a short learning curve of using the package, given that users are familiar with Python in general and more specifically *Numpy*.
+*Pylira* was designed to offer a simple Python class based user interface, which allows for a short learning curve of using the package for users who are familiar with Python in general and more specifically with *Numpy*.
 A typical complete usage example of the *Pylira* package is shown in the
 following: